cyq01/gross-profitability-replication/README.md

 # Gross Profitability Factor Replication (Novy-Marx, 2013)

 ## Overview
-This project replicates the Gross Profitability (GP/A) factor introduced in Novy-Marx (2013), *"The Other Side of Value: The Gross Profitability Premium"*.
+This project replicates the Gross Profitability (GP/A) factor introduced in Novy-Marx (2013), "The Other Side of Value: The Gross Profitability Premium".

 The objective is to evaluate whether firms with higher gross profitability relative to total assets generate superior stock returns.